wilson-inacio/Visualize-Data-with-Python---Mental-Health-in-Gaming/README.md

 # Visualize Data with Python
-"Visualize Data with Python" codecademy Portfolio Project
+"Visualize Data with Python" Codecademy Portfolio Project
 #### About:
 In this project I'll be creating a portfolio project that uses visualizations to communicate insights about a dataset.